alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 * Since we're working with VMs, we use the *group* ``vm``.
 * We want to create a VM so we parse the ``create`` command.
 * We then parse a selection of arguments to define the properties of the VM we would like.
 In this case, only ``--name`` and ``--resource-group`` are required arguments.
+* The `--storge-sku Standard_LRS` flag is deploying a Standard HDD disk like we did in the Portal.

 The `Azure CLI Reference <https://docs.microsoft.com/en-gb/cli/azure/reference-index?view=azure-cli-latest>`_ is an excellent source of information on CLI groups and commands.